rhysgp/rhyssoft.com/README.md

 and type 'yes' to apply the changes.

 ### Terraform state
-The terraform state is held in an S3 bucket called `rhyssoft-tfstate`.
+The terraform state is held in a Google Cloud Storage bucket called `rhyssoft-tfstate`.
 This was created manually, and is not part of the terraform set up.

 ### Building and deploying the site